Veere Di Wedding Review: Why Should Boys Have All The Fun?

 The ever-dependable Sumeet Vyas too puts up a satisfying show.

 While the first half moves at a quick pace, the dramatic twists in the second half look saccharine until Ghosh holds his directorial reins tight again towards the climax.
-The editing and the cinematography works in the favour.
+The editing and the cinematography work in the favour.
 Most of the songs are hummable and don't jar the narrative.

 In a nutshell, Veere Di Wedding is easy on eyes.
-From the times where the heroine was always supposed to be Ms Two Goody-Shoes who abstained from getting between the sheets before marriage to women now being shown inhibited when it comes to their life, sexuality and desires, Bollywood has come a long way.
+From the times where the heroine was always supposed to be Ms. Two Goody-Shoes who abstained from getting between the sheets before marriage to women now being shown inhibited when it comes to their life, sexuality, and desires, Bollywood has come a long way.
 Despite its set of flaws, a trip to this wedding will keep you entertained for most of the time.
 I am going with 2.5 stars.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.